Florida — Statewide

 What Florida residents typically come in with

-- •Considering separation or divorce and want a senior strategic read before retaining a litigator.
+- •Considering separation or divorce and want an expert strategic read before retaining a litigator.

 - •Drafting or reviewing a Florida marital settlement agreement, parenting plan, or prenuptial agreement.